ubcyukiny/QR-Code-Component/README.md

 ### What I learned

-Centering a div, various css properties
+Centering a div, various css properties, deploy using github pages

 ### Useful resources